pace-neutrons/horace-docs/docs/Generating_SQW_files.rst

 gen_sqw
 =======

 This is the main function you will use to turn the data accumulated in multiple SPE files into a single SQW file that will be used by the rest of the Horace functions.
-An introduction to its use is given in the `getting started <Getting_started#Creating_an_SQW_file>`__ section.
+An introduction to its use is given in the `getting started <Getting_started.rst#Creating_an_SQW_file>`__ section.
 The syntax is the same as for ``accumulate_sqw``; the only difference is that you give a list of existing input datasets rather than the anticipated list.

 The essential inputs take the following form: